 And only a 30 second walk away, student-athletes can take advantage of the Strength and Conditioning Center for Olympic Sports, breakfast and all-day snacks at “Fuel Den,” and the world-class academic guidance and support services at the Ackerley Academic Center.

-Please note: Conibear Shellhouse is open to the public from 9 a.m. to 4.pm.
-Monday through Friday.
+Please note: Conibear Shellhouse is currently closed to the public due to the ongoing COVID-19 Pandemic.
 The dining room where the Husky Clipper boat is displayed is closed to the public during private events and during student-athletes’ evening meal hours.

 Fans of The Boys in the Boat now have a unique opportunity to get an inside look at the Washington Rowing boathouse and the team that is the legacy of the famed 1936 crew.